 Use both baskets.
 Have a line under each basket.
 The first player in line (player #1) speed dribbles out to the three-point line, makes a jump stop and a reverse pivot.
 Meanwhile, the next player in line (player #2) sprints out to either corner and yells "ball, ball, ball" (mix it up so the passer has to look to find the receiver).

 The passer makes the crisp chest pass to #2, cuts to the hoop, receives the pass back from #2, and finishes the lay-up. #2 rebounds, and now becomes player #1 and dribbles out and repeats the drill.

-Having problems feeding the low post?
-Oftentimes, passers must learn to read the post defender and make a one-dribble adjustment in order to create a better passing angle.
+Passing into the Low Post DrillsPassers must learn to read the post defender and make a one-dribble adjustment in order to create a better passing angle.
 If the post defender is playing on the high side, the perimeter player should take one dribble toward the baseline and feed the post.